Michael-Hollister/matrix-spec-proposals/proposals/3917-cryptographic-membership.md

     This field is provided in order to simplify the process of connecting the sender's MSK to their RSK, particularly in cases where the sender may no longer be in the room or may have even deactivated their account.
+This field may be omitted if event was created by the homeserver on room creation.
   + `parent_event_id`:
       * If this is an `invite` event sent directly by a user, the parent event is the inviter's cause-of-membership event.
+If the event was sent by the homeserver, the parent event is the `m.room.create` event.
-      * If this is a `join` event, the parent event is the `invite` event or `m.room.join_rules` event that allowed this user to join.
+      * If this is a `join` event, the parent event is the `invite` event, `m.room.create` event in the case where the event is generated by the homeserver, or `m.room.join_rules` event that allowed this user to join.
+      * If this is a `leave` or `ban` event, the parent event is the `join` event of the sender
   + `user_key`: The public MSK of the user whose membership is being affected.
   + `room_root_key`: The public RRK.
   + `signatures`: A signature of this event's content by the sender's RSK, generated using the normal process for signing JSON objects.
+This field may be omitted if event was created by the homeserver on room creation.
   + `unsigned`: If this is a `join` event for a restricted room based on membership in another room, and that other room has an RRK, then the unsigned data must include the following field: